The Australian income year for tax purposes consists of the 12-month period from 1 July to 30 June.

 Employees and holders of certain investments must quote their income tax file number to their employer and/or relevant financial institution if they wish to prevent tax from being withheld (at the top marginal rate) on income paid to them.
 In addition, a tax file number is required to be quoted to employers to prevent tax from being withheld in respect of discounts received with respect to shares and rights/options acquired under an employee share scheme (see Equity compensation under the Income determination section for more information).

-Since 1 July 2016, a non-final WHT applies to the gross proceeds of the sale of Australian real property or indirect Australian real property interests (broadly, interests of at least 10% held in an Australian entity, whose majority of assets consist of Australian real property), subject to certain exceptions.
-For contracts entered into from 1 July 2017, the rate of withholding is 12.5% (previously 10%).
-One of the main exceptions is in relation to the sale of real property with a market value of less than AUD 750,000 (AUD 2 million for contracts entered into before 1 July 2017) or when the transaction occurs on an approved stock exchange.
+A non-final WHT applies to the gross proceeds of the sale of Australian real property or indirect Australian real property interests (broadly, interests of at least 10% held in an Australian entity, whose majority of assets consist of Australian real property), subject to certain exceptions.
+The current rate of withholding is 12.5%.
+One of the main exceptions is in relation to the sale of real property with a market value of less than AUD 750,000 or when the transaction occurs on an approved stock exchange.
 There is also no withholding when the vendor disposes of either:

 - Australian real property and provides the purchaser with a clearance certificate (relating to Australian residency) from the ATO, or